 Professor of Speech and Hearing Sciences and co-director of the Institute for Learning & Brain Sciences at the University of Washington

-Patricia specializes in language acquisition and the neural bases of language.
+She specializes in language acquisition and the neural bases of language.
 Internationally recognized for her research on early language and brain development, and studies that show how young children learn.
-Patricia’s work has played a major role in demonstrating how early exposure to language alters the brain.
+Her work has played a major role in demonstrating how early exposure to language alters the brain.